Skip to Main Content

 Searching for a play on a particular topic:

-Play scripts may or may not not include the word “play” in their title or subject descriptions.
+Play scripts may or may not include the word “play” in their title or subject descriptions.
 Many plays (but not all!) do include the word “drama” in their subject descriptions.
 Type a keyword that describes your topic or subject into the search box, like “families” or “sisters” or “Asian American”, and also include the word “drama."
 Your results will NOT be comprehensive, but should give you a place to start.

 Where to Find Scripts For Free Online: